ultralytics/yolov3/README.md

 # Description

 The https://github.com/ultralytics/yolov3 repo contains inference and training code for YOLOv3 in PyTorch.
+The code works on Linux, MacOS and Windows.
 Training is done on the COCO dataset by default: https://cocodataset.org/#home. **Credit to Joseph Redmon for YOLO** (https://pjreddie.com/darknet/yolo/) and to **Erik Lindernoren for the PyTorch implementation** this work is based on (https://github.com/eriklindernoren/PyTorch-YOLOv3).

 # Requirements